vzaidman/htz-frontend/docs/FAQ.md

 In development, the multiple webpack bundles created by Next.js are built on-demand, when your browser requests them.
-If you browse to a page that requires a bundle you haven’t downloaded yet, you’ll have to wait for it to be built.
+If you browse to a page that requires a bundle you haven’t downloaded yet, you’ll have to wait for it to build while the page loads.
 In production, all the bundles are pre-built, so you won’t see this delay.

 ### How can I easily run the server on a different port?